Summary Plan Description

 Annual Benefit Amount

-The maximum annual benefit per calendar year is $2,500.00.
+The benefit covers 100% of tuition and eligible fees up to $5,250 per calendar year.
 This is non-taxable (unless it is used in conjunction with the Employee Reduced Tuition program).
-Total maximum of all Employee Tuition Benefit plans per employee is $10,000/calendar year; any amount over $5,250.00 is considered taxable income.
+Total maximum of all Employee Tuition Benefit plans per employee is $12,000/calendar year; any amount over $5,250.00 is considered taxable income.
 Additional information can be found on the IRS website.

 Qualified institutions include accredited United States colleges and universities.